MMathisLab/py-ic-imaging-control/README.md

 # py-ic-imaging-control

+## only edits to README for ease of install:

 py-ic-imaging-control provides control of The Imaging Source (TIS) cameras using only Python.
 It is a Python wrapper for the IC Imaging Control SDK and wraps the tisgrabber.dll file included in the IC Imaging Control C SDK installer using ctypes.
 The code currently supports most of the functionality exposed by the DLL file, including frame ready callbacks.

 This module only works on Windows due to wrapping a DLL.
 Tested on Windows 7 with GigE and USB The Imaging Source cameras.

 ## Installation

-Download the IC Imaging Control C SDK from here: http://www.theimagingsource.com/en_US/support/downloads/details/icimagingcontrolcwrapper/
+Download the IC Imaging Control C SDK from here: https://www.theimagingsource.com/support/downloads-for-windows/software-development-kits-sdks/tisgrabberdll/

 Install to the default directory, ie: